DDMAL/Rodan/rodan-main/code/rodan/jobs/text_alignment/README.md

 If you have a gpu, then add --device.gpus 0.

 After this is finished, new models can be found in the new_models folder called best.ckpt.h5 and best.ckpt.json.
-The step is to tune the model using the unaugmented data.
-First, remove best.ckpt.h5 and best.ckpt.json from new_model, and place them beside the training data folders.
-Next, rename them to best.h5 and best.json.
-Now clear the new_models folder.
+The next step is to tune the model using the unaugmented data.
+Remove best.ckpt.h5 and best.ckpt.json from new_model, and place them beside the training data folders.
+Run this command next.

-    calamari-train --train.images train_same/*.png --val.images val_same/*.png --trainer.output_dir new_model --warmstart.model best.h5 --trainer.write_checkpoints True --network=conv=40:3x3,pool=2x2,conv=60:3x3,pool=2x2,conv=120,lstm=200,lstm=200,lstm=200,dropout=0.5
+    calamari-train --train.images train_same/*.png --val.images val_same/*.png --trainer.output_dir new_model --warmstart.model best.ckpt.h5 --trainer.write_checkpoints True --network=conv=40:3x3,pool=2x2,conv=60:3x3,pool=2x2,conv=120,lstm=200,lstm=200,lstm=200,dropout=0.5

-Now you have a trained ocr model.
+Now you have a trained an ocr model.
 It is sometimes worth it to repeat this process by fine tuning the model on the augmented data followed by the unaugmented data.